-Patrick Monahan has had a meteoric rise up the stand-up comedy ladder.
-The Irish-Iranian-Geordie comedian has gone from open spot to headline act in an incredibly short length of time and is now a regular MC and headline stand up performer at the UK’s premier comedy clubs including the prestigious Jongleurs circuit and the Comedy Store.
+Monahan has had a meteoric rise up the stand-up comedy ladder.
+Patrick has gone from open spot to headline act in an incredibly short length of time and is now a regular MC and headline stand up performer at the UK’s premier comedy clubs.

 Patrick Monahan has been regular at the Edinburgh Festival since 2004, his shows have included: Game On, The Road Map To Peace, Do The Right Thing, Feel The Love and Time Bandit.